The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 surv_maps = [estimate_survival_map(resample_cycles(resp), cohorts) for i in range(101)]

-To plot the results, we’ll use the following function, which takes that list of dictionaries, and integer cohort, and a color string.
+To plot the results, we’ll use the following function, which takes that list of dictionaries, an integer cohort, and a color string.
 It loops through the dictionaries, selects the survival function for the given cohort, and plots it with a nearly transparent line – which is one way to visualize the variability between resamplings.

 def plot_cohort(surv_maps, cohort, color):